check-spelling-sandbox/marp-team-.github/CONTRIBUTING.md

 _Marp team is not proactive for enhancing our syntax_, because the custom Markdown flavor may make user's confusions and protests whose are familiar with exist Markdown/CommonMark syntax.

 We are always suggesting **"Use or create the third-party [plugin](https://marpit.marp.app/usage?id=extend-marpit-by-plugins) if you want"** rather than adding new syntax.
-For implementing new syntax and new feature to offical tools, we require able to confirm a worth through a created third-party plugin and many real-world presentations using it.
+For implementing new syntax and new feature to official tools, we require able to confirm a worth through a created third-party plugin and many real-world presentations using it.
 We will consider integrating the plugin as built-in feature if the most of Marp community shows that using the plugin is valuable.

 ### [Good first issues](https://github.com/search?q=org%3Amarp-team+is%3Aopen+label%3A%22good+first+issue%22)